 In the West, a positive exposure to multiculturalism is attributable to the popularity of anime, along with influencing a very large number of people with an affection for the arts.
 In fact, fan art and fan fiction are as much of a staple of anime and big studio productions, with the creators and fans being in a mutually respecting and appreciating partnership.

 The fanbase that grows like wildfire

 While Hollywood might influence filmmaking in the rest of the world, Hollywood itself owes a lot to anime, with live-action adaptations of classics such as Ghost in The Shell being produced on massive budgets.

 This is owing to the populous fanbase of Japanese animation that is worth billions of dollars and holds up not just one.
 Still, multiple industries – from animation studies to publishers, dubbing artists, and even physical format distributors, with anime still a reason for people to buy DVDs and Blu-Ray discs.

 Even the Japanese Language Proficiency Test (the JLPT) used an anime-based question in 2009, perhaps knowing that many Westerners take such an interest in the language to better understand their favourite anime that they pursue a professional understanding of it!

 And, of course, the worldwide phenomenon of ‘cosplaying’ (roleplaying in costume) has gained mainstream acceptance in the past ten years, with literally hundreds of anime conventions in the United States alone, even on university campuses and as a part of other festivals.
 The anime fanbase can also take credit for popularizing panels where creators can interact directly with their audience, minimizing the traditional suffocations of industry bosses vs. artists.

-Where should I go to get my anime?
+Where should I go to watch anime movies and shows?